icaromisquita/Bootcamp_Project_4_Data_Pipeline_with_APIs_and_AmazonAWS/README.md

+This project is a part of the [DataScience Bootcamp](https://www.wbscodingschool.com/data-science-bootcamp/) at [WBS Coding School](https://www.wbscodingschool.com/).
+Other datascience projects can be found at the main GitHub repo.</br>

+⚙ WBS Project 4 Data Pipeline with API's and Amazon AWS

-Data Pipeline using Amazon AWS to automate the data collection from API's to a MySQL local database.
+🔹 Data Pipeline using Amazon AWS to automate the data collection from API's to a MySQL local database.

-There is a medium article explaining this project: https://medium.com/@Icaromisquita/a-data-engineer-project-with-mysql-python-and-aws-e58608a157cc
+📢📢📢 There is a Medium article about this project at: https://medium.com/@Icaromisquita/a-data-engineer-project-with-mysql-python-and-aws-e58608a157cc

-This project is a part of the DataScience Bootcamp at WBS Coding School.

-Project Status: Finished and correcting some bugs.
-Project Intro/Objective
+🔸 Project Intro/Objective

 The purpose of this project is to learn dealing with API's and JSON files.
 Data had to be requested, structured, and visualized.
 First a database is built in mySQL Workbench based on the data.
 Then the scripts are transferred to the cloud (Amazon Web Services) and scheduled to be executed every 24 hours.
-Iteratively, an SQL database of weather and flight-information is built in the cloud.
+Iteratively, an SQL database of weather and flight-information is built in the cloud. </br>

-Methods Used
+🔹 Methods Used
-API-Calls
+  * API-Calls
-Data Engineering
+  * Data Engineering
-Data Visualization
+  * Data Visualization
-Cloud Computing
+  * Cloud Computing
-Cloud Database
+  * Cloud Database

-Technologies
+🔹 Technologies
-Python
+  * Python
-pandas, jupyter, requests (api)
+    * Pandas
+    * Jupyter Notebook
+    * Requests (api)
-Matplotlib
+    * Matplotlib
-Amazon Webservices
+    * Amazon Webservices
-SQL
+   * SQL
+   * Sqlalchemy

-Project Description
+🔸 Project Description

 The data gathered is freely available:

-Weather Data -> Open Weather.
+  * Weather Data -> Open Weather.
-Airport Data -> Rapid API
+  * Airport Data -> Rapid API
-City Data -> datahub.io
+  * City Data -> datahub.io

-Main goals of the project:
+🔸 Main goals of the project:

-Libraries used in this project:

-pandas
-requests
-matplotlib
-sqlalchemy
+  * Access weather and airport data via API-requests
+  * Structure the incoming data to make it usable
+  * Create some basic visualisations
+  * Transfer the whole project to the cloud and schedule it for regular execution.